Capron, Illinois

 Capron is a village in Boone County, Illinois, United States.
 It is part of the Rockford, Illinois Metropolitan Statistical Area.
-The population was 1395 at the 2020 census, up from 1,376 at the 2010 census.
+The population was 1,395 at the 2020 census, up from 1,376 at the 2010 census.

 History

-Capron John was the founder.a post office has operated under the name Capron since 1861.
-Capron was named for John Capron, a pioneer settler.
+The oldest known structure in the area, now known as the Capron Lutheran Church, was built in 1844.
+Once known as Hebron Station along the Chicago and North Western Railroad, the town was renamed in 1874 to honor Colonel John Capron who would pass only four years later.
+Capron was officially incorporated as a village in 1887.